ubuntu/ubuntu-make/README.md

 $ ./runtests tests/small/test_tools.py:TestConfigHandler
 ```

-This enables the debug profile by default, to display all outputs and logging information (in debug level).
+This enables the debug profile by default, to display all outputs and logging information (at debug level).

 You can activate/disable/change any of those default selected configurations with **--config/--coverage/--debug/--no-config** (see `runtests --help` for more information)